 And now to their portfolio, Atlantis Computing add ILIO Persistent VDI 4.0.
 Some early stability issues aside, Atlantis have developed a strong and supportive market and expanded on it.
 What is in this release?
-If 2013 is to be the year of VDI – how does Atlantis ILIO Persistent VDI 4.0 help?
+If 2013 is to be the year of VDI – how does ILIO Persistent VDI 4.0 help?
 Importantly, will Atlantis Computing’s ILIO Persistent VDI change the game?

 According to Bloomberg News Dell is in discussions to acquire Quest Software in a bid to strengthen its enterprise software services portfolio.
 Dell has been shopping, with five acquisitions announced so far this year, to add software, computer storage and networking gear to its lineup of PCs, which account for 52% of its sales.
 With PC sales flat and margins thin, Dell has been seeking to broaden its services portfolio and directly challenge HP which has suffered multiple missteps in recent months.